Customer-Facing AI

 Do you know how it sounds?

+Put your agent's outputs in front of real people — not another LLM — and get actual signal on tone, trust, and clarity.
 Your AI is representing your brand in every interaction — writing emails to leads, responding to support tickets, answering phone calls.
 You're probably evaluating it by reading logs and hoping for the best.
-Candor lets you put real people in front of your agent's outputs and get actual signal on tone, trust, and clarity.

 The Problem